wandb/examples/README.md

 - [Docs](https://docs.wandb.com/frameworks/pytorch)

-## 📍 TensorFlow
+## 🌊 TensorFlow
-The simplest way to log metrics in TensorFlow is by logging `tf.summary` with the TensorFlow logger.
+The simplest way to log metrics in TensorFlow is by logging `tf.summary` with our TensorFlow logger:
 ```python
 import wandb